syncthing/docs/specs/bep-v1.rst

 systems - the implementation SHOULD nonetheless indicate the target type when possible.

-The **size** field contains the size the file, in bytes.
+The **size** field contains the size of the file, in bytes.
 For directories the size is zero.
 For symlinks the size is the length of the target name.

 The **permissions** field holds the common Unix permission bits.
 An implementation MAY ignore or interpret these as is suitable on the host